flightaware/Tcl-bounties/README.md

 * ~~There was a Google Summer of Code project to do this that never got integrated and might not have been completed but could be a starting point.~~
 * ~~$10,000~~

-Status: Bounty conditions met by lalbornoz, implementation in trunk.
+Status: Bounty conditions met by lalbornoz, implementation in trunk. **PAID**

 ## ~~Clean up of tcltls~~
 * ~~support all TLS versions.~~